-Our second result is the mutual interaction between the degree of shareholder protection and stock market development.
-The anticipation of better shareholder protection leads investors to offer more generous finance to firms, thereby allowing the latter to issue more equities.
+Our second result is the mutual interaction between the degree of share-holder protection and stock market development.
+The anticipation of better shareholder protection leads investors to offer more generous finance to firms, thereby allowing the latter to issue more equity.
 But increased issuance may in turn encourage wider stock market participation, and hence increase political support for shareholder protection.
 Under some circumstances, this feedback loop may translate into multiple equilibria, with shareholder protection, market participation, equity issuance and investment all being positively correlated across equilibria.
 So expectations about future regulation are self-fulfilling.
-If expectations are shaped by past regulation, equilibrium selection is determined by history: a given equilibrium persists over time, absent a sufficiently large shock, in line with the evidence by Abiad and Mody (2005).
+If expectations are shaped by past regulation, equilibrium selection is determined by history:

+A given equilibrium persists over time, absent a sufficiently large shock, in line with the evidence by Abiad and Mody (2005).

 However, even absent exogenous shocks, the economy may shift from a low-level to a high-level equilibrium if companies can opt out of national legislation by re-incorporating in jurisdictions with better shareholder protection or merging with companies in such jurisdictions.
 Before they raise external capital, entrepreneurs desire institutions that afford the highest protection to their financiers' claims (even though they prefer the opposite once they have raised external finance).
 So, if they can, they will opt into jurisdictions that allow them to precommit to high shareholder protection.
-But this shrinks the domestic constituency against shareholder protection, and thereby promotes legal reform in countries that start with low shareholder protection.
-So our third prediction is that, when companies can easily opt out of domestic regulation, one should observe international convergence to high standards of shareholder protection - or, as some legal scholars put it, that "convergence by contract" leads to convergence in corporate law (Hansmann and Kraakman, 2000).
+But this shrinks the domestic constituency against shareholder protection and thereby promotes legal reform in countries that start with low shareholder protection.
+Our third prediction therefore, is that, when companies can easily opt out of domestic regulation, one should observe international convergence to high standards of shareholder protection-or, as some legal scholars put it, that "convergence by contract" leads to convergence in corporate law (Hansmann and Kraakman 2001).

-The last two predictions described above are broadly consistent with our panel data evidence.
+These last two predictions are broadly consistent with our panel data evidence.
 First, investor protection is correlated with measures of stock market development, although this correlation is not as strong and precisely estimated as that identified by LLSV (1997) in cross-country data of the early 1990s.
 In panel data estimates with country and calendar year fixed effects, this correlation is much weaker but is still positive and statistically significant, particularly when one controls for the endogeneity of shareholder protection.
-Second, the LLSV indicator of shareholder protection displays a considerable degree of international convergence towards bestvis-à-vis opponents of trade liberalization is a very good predictor of subsequent financial development.
-Also Abiad and Mody (2005) document that trade openness has increased the pace of reform in financially repressed countries.

-practice standards.
-And, in accordance with the model, the speed of convergence is correlated with cross-border M&A activity into the relevant country, which we take as a measure of the tendency of domestic companies to opt out of national company law.
+Second, the LLSV indicator of shareholder protection displays a considerable degree of international convergence towards best-practice standards.
+And, in accordance with the model, the speed of convergence is correlated with cross-border mergers and acquisitions (M&A) activity into the relevant country, which we take as a measure of the tendency of domestic companies to opt out of national company law.